2025–26 European windstorm season: Storm Lothar

+Date named and background

+Named by the Free University of Berlin (FUB), Lothar tracked across a wide swath of Europe, including the UK, France, Germany, and the Baltic states.
+It brought a prolonged period of gale-force winds and heavy rain to Northern and Central Europe, resulting in localised flooding.

+Weather warnings issued

 Storm Lothar, when weak, passed over Scotland, as a shallow low on 29 October, bringing heavy rain to parts of south-eastern England and northern and eastern France, prompting yellow rain/flood warnings for central-eastern parts of the country.
 Deutscher Wetterdienst issued orange wind warnings for north-western provinces bordering Denmark.
 A yellow wind warning was also issued for north-western areas of Germany.
 The next day on 30 October, Deutscher Wetterdienst expanded orange wind warnings to cover northern and eastern parts of the country, with a red offshore wind warning for north-west Poland.

-Storm Marek

-Storm Marek was named by the Free University of Berlin on 29 October 2025.

-The Met Office issued yellow wind warnings for Northern Ireland, where the Met Office says, gusts of 40-50 mph likely fairly widely, and perhaps 60-70 mph in more exposed areas, especially along coasts and over the Mournes.
-Met Éireann, the Irish Meteorological Service issued yellow wind warnings for south-western, and western parts of Ireland.

-In France, Meteo France issued a yellow wind warning for Finistère, with Spain doing the same for Oeste de A Coruña.
-Portugal issued orange rain warnings for many regions on the west coast and northern parts as a trailing front from Marek was due to bring substantial rainfall to areas.
-Most of Iceland was covered in a yellow wind warning.

 Storm Claudia (Pepe)

-Storm Claudia was named by AEMET on 10 November 2025, and Pepe by the Free University of Berlin a few days prior.
+Date named and background

+Named by AEMET on 10 November, Claudia, known as Pepe by FUB, made landfall in Western Europe with significant impact.
+The storm was particularly deadly in southern Portugal, where at least three people were killed and dozens were injured.
+It later moved across the UK and Ireland on 14 November, particularly impacting Wales.